RetroGameCraft/GSpawn-Doc/GSpawnDoc.md

 Simply select prefabs in the **Prefab Manager** and then click on the green arrow button to simulate the drag and drop operation.

 ## Changelog

+### GSpawn - Level Designer 3.2.2

+#### Features

+- Added object group action filters.
+- Added button which deletes children of selected object groups in the object group window's top toolbar.
+- Added **Erase existing** toggle inside the **Modular Walls** spawn tool UI.
+Having this checked, is useful when making changes to existing walls by erasing them when new ones are spawned in their place.
+- Implemented shortcut logger which displays the name and hotkey of a shortcut when it is used.
+This can be enabled from **Edit > Preferences > GSpawn > Input**.
+It can be useful for recording video tutorials.

+#### Improvements

+- Improved decor rule usage by keeping them sorted based on relative distance.
+- The active decor rule index is now displayed in the scene view.
+- Improved decor rule generation by ignoring added object overrides in prefab instance hierarchies which was causing large gather volumes to be generated leading to incorrect rules.

+#### Bug Fixes

+- Fixed transform gizmo center pivot not calculated correctly.
+- Fixed decor rules causing the Unity Editor to crash when switching between different scenes.
+- Fixed modular snap vertical step not being applied correctly for grid cell sizes other than 1.
+- Fixed decor rule labels no longer changing color when hovered by the mouse cursor.